 Other considerations are space and purpose.
 Consider the assumed mature size of your plants.
 Cherry and smaller fruited tomatoes such as Sweet 100 or Gardener’s Delight make sense for container growing.
 Larger tomatoes may require planting 18 to 30 inches apart.
 Most gardeners prefer a selection of “slicer” tomatoes, cherry tomatoes and paste tomatoes but some prefer growing paste tomatoes with few seeds specifically for sauces and canning.

-One of the most helpful but often ignored tips in growing tomatoes is not to plant your tomatoes in the garden too early, waiting until all danger of frost has passed (usually in to May).
+One of the most helpful but often ignored tips in growing tomatoes is not to plant your tomatoes in the garden too early, waiting until all danger of frost has passed (usually April 15 to May).
 The adage that it is better to be safe than sorry applies here.
 While you are patiently waiting for that day, prepare your soil.

 - Richly organic, slightly acidic, well-drained soil.
 Incorporate compost.